 BEFORE Matriculation.
 As a rule, transfer credit is given for courses of the same type, on the same level, and under the same guidelines as University of Mary Washington courses.
 Courses for which transfer credit is awarded must neither overlap nor repeat those that the student takes at the University, and a grade of C (2.00) or better must be earned.
 Previously awarded transfer credits will be forfeited and removed from the UMW record if the equivalent course work is later completed at UMW or another university.
+This does not apply to students receiving GI Bill® benefits; the VA will not pay for courses/credits that have not been successfully completed and transferred to UMW.
+For more information, please see the school Certifying Official in the Office of the Registrar.
 Approved transfer credits can count toward the major program or general education requirements, or can be used as elective credits.

 Transfer credit will only be awarded for courses completed within the semester for which approval has been granted by the Office of the Registrar.
 Approved transfer credits can count toward the major program or general education requirements, or can be used as elective credits.
 A student wishing to apply for transfer credits for courses for the academic major must submit a pre-approval form, signed by the department chair, to the Office of the Registrar.
 This form is available in the Registrar’s Office or online via the Registrar’s web page.